moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 ### `CI_JOB_TOKEN` with Pre-Defined Permissions

-This design supports generating `CI_JOB_TOKEN`s with a tailored, reduced permission set to meet the needs of specific jobs.
+This design supports generating a `CI_JOB_TOKEN` with a tailored, reduced permission set to meet the needs of specific jobs.

 To ensure the correct permissions are applied to the job, the user must have